rlondner/okta-msoidc-sample/Readme.md

-# Okta ASP.NET MVC OpenID Connection with OWIN (Microsoft library)
+# Okta ASP.NET MVC OpenID Connect with OWIN (Microsoft library)
 This is a a code sample demonstrating the use of OpenID Connect with Okta and the Microsoft.Owin.Security.OpenIdConnect library.

 ###Setup